rumineykova/android-lab/README.md

 * __Step 2:__ Create the game.
 The rules of the game are [here] (https://en.wikipedia.org/wiki/Bulls_and_Cows) In this exercise, you will modify an existing repository and will submit a pull request to correct a nasty bug in the repository. </br>

-## Part II: :feet: Wokring with external APIs: Share your score on slack!
+## Part III: :hash: Wokring with external APIs: Share your score on slack!
 Now when we know the basics of Android, let's have some fun with it. </br>
 Add a finish button on the main Activity screen, clicking the button sends you to a new screen </br>
 On the new screen there must be one button called "Share your score on slack" </br>